zalando/postgres-operator/docs/administrator.md

 The manifest [`operator-service-account-rbac.yaml`](../manifests/operator-service-account-rbac.yaml)
 defines the service account, cluster roles and bindings needed for the operator to function under access control restrictions.
-To deploy the operator with this RBAC policy use:
+The file also includes a cluster role `postgres-pod` with privileges for Patroni to watch and manage pods and endpoints.
+To deploy the operator with this RBAC policies use:

 ```bash
 kubectl create -f manifests/configmap.yaml